matu3ba/dotfiles/example/mocks.md

   test_object->AddVariable(..);
 ```

-Make sure that all functions in namespace `Variable::` exist and that the
+- Make sure that all functions in namespace `Variable::` exist and that the
   source is used or the library containing the mock linked.
-Also, make sure that
-all functions in the mock `.cpp` are prefixed `Variable::`.
-Otherwise, there
+- Also, make sure that all functions in the mock `.cpp` are prefixed
-will be bogus linker errors.
-Remind, that the mock must be first on the linker
+  `Variable::`.
+Otherwise, there will be bogus linker errors.
+Remind, that the
-line, so that it includes the necessary original symbols as needed.
-If the mock
+  mock must be first on the linker line, so that it includes the necessary
+  original symbols as needed.
-is used as dependency from another mock, the other mock should be first on the
+- If the mock is used as dependency from another mock, the other mock should be
-linker line.
+  first on the linker line.
+- Only public functions must be mocked.